 If condensate is removed via a duct in accordance with DIN EN 1717, ensure that any microbiological contamination present on the wastewater side (bacteria, fungi, viruses) cannot enter the unit connected to it.

 8 Electrical wiring

 8.1 General notes

-A mains cable must be installed as the power supply to the outdoor unit and a control line to the indoor unit, with appropriate protection.
+A protected power supply cable is to be connected to the outdoor unit and 5-core control line is to be connected to the indoor unit respectively.